ovh/docs/pages/cloud/storage/object_storage/cold_archive_getting_started/guide.en-asia.md

 ---
-title: Cold Archive - Getting started with Cold Archive (Beta)
+title: Cold Archive - Getting started with Cold Archive
 slug: cold-archive/getting-started
 excerpt: This guide shows you how to manage your data with Cold Archive
 section: Cold Archive Storage Class Specifics